open-telemetry/opentelemetry-collector-contrib/exporter/newrelicexporter/README.md

 :sparkles: **[New Relic offers OTLP (OpenTelemetry Protocol) Ingest as a pre-release!
 To sign up, click here!](https://forms.gle/fa2pWcQxgVQYMggEA)** :sparkles:

+This means you can use an [OTLP](https://github.com/open-telemetry/opentelemetry-collector/tree/main/exporter/otlpexporter) exporter and no longer need this exporter to send data to New Relic.

 ## Overview

 This exporter supports sending trace, metric, and log data to [New Relic](https://newrelic.com/)